 Jesus used a boat like this in a violent storm to teach His disciples to apply the lesson they learned with the multiplication of the loaves (Mark 6:35-52).
 In our inadequacies—whether storms or a lack of bread or lack in ministry—Jesus is the resource we should draw from in order to have ample need.

 God shapes our character by putting us in places that require us to trust Him.

-Question: How has God used storms to shape you?
-You can leave a comment by clicking here.
+Tell me what you think: How has God used storms to shape you?
+To leave a comment, just click here.